LSX-UniWue/non-item-transformers/docs/source/project_overview.rst

 The-Jane-Doe-Framework (Name subject to change)
 ===============================================

-The jane-doe-framework is a project which aims at alleviating the lack of comparison in research literature concerning recommendation systems.
+The Jane-Doe-Framework is a project which aims at alleviating the lack of comparison in research literature concerning recommendation systems.

 The idea behind the project is to provide popular metrics, data sets and